 The circuit is based on LM358 IC which is an OP-AMP with an operating voltage range of 3v to 32v which is suitable to work with most micro-controllers of logic level 5V or 3.3V.
-The temperature detector is connected to the non inverting terminal of the op-amp and each time the temperature raises above certain value the the circuit detects the change and turns the LED on giving a High pulse.
+The temperature detector is connected to the non-inverting terminal of the op-amp and each time the temperature rises above a certain value the circuit detects the change and turns the LED on giving a High pulse.

 Step 3: Temperature Detector